swiftlang/swift-evolution/proposals/0289-result-builders.md

 It has been suggested that there could be two "forms" of result builders, one that matches the design in this proposal and a second, "simpler" one that handles the full breadth of the statement grammar (including all loops, `break`, `continue`, and so on) but sees only the partial results (e.g., via `buildExpression`) and not the structure (`buildBlock`, `buildEither(first:)`, etc. would not get called).
 The "simple result builder protocol" described above illustrates how one can get the second part of this--defining a simple result builder that receives all of the values without the structure--by building on top of this proposal.
 However, we should not have two forms of result builders in the language itself, with different capabilities, because it leads to confusion.
 If result builders gain support for additional control-flow statements (as a general feature), that should be reflected in the "simple result builder protocol" to extend the feature set for result builders that don't want the structure.

 ### Builder-scoped name lookup
-It is common for DSLs to want to introduce shorthands which might not be unreasonable to introduce into the global scope.
+It is common for DSLs to want to introduce shorthands which might be unreasonable to introduce into the global scope.
 For example, `p` might be a reasonable name in the context of our `HTMLBuilder` DSL (rather than `paragraph`), but actually introducing a global function named `p` just for DSL use is quite unfortunate.
 Contextual lookups like `.p` will generally not work at the top level in DSLs because they will be interpreted as continuations of the previous statement.
 One could imagine having some way for the DSL to affect lexical lookup within transformed functions so that, e.g., within the transformed function one could use short names like `p`, `div`, and `h1`:

 ```swift
 return body {